cypress-io/cypress-documentation/content/guides/core-concepts/writing-and-organizing-tests.md

 ::testing-type-specific-option{option=supportFile}

-The Cypress App automatically creates an example support file for each configured testing type, which has several commented out examples.
+Cypress automatically creates an example support file for each configured testing type, which has several commented out examples.

 This file runs **before** every single spec file.
 We do this purely as a convenience mechanism so you don't have to import this file.